iocafe/iocafe-doc/source/examples/iocom/uno/uno.rst

 with named signals and name based versioning.
 Or Arduino could be integrated as IO/control unit in larger system.

-Arduino UNO is not powerful enough to run Ethernet or WiFi, not use of IOCOM is limited to serial communication.
+Arduino UNO is not powerful enough to run Ethernet or WiFi, use of IOCOM is limited to serial communication.
 Even this hits close to boundaries of the UNO's resources.
-Requirements of TLS and secure communications are far above capability of this board.
+Requirements of networking, TLS and secure communications are far above capability of this board.

 Using iSpy to test testing code in linux
 *****************************************